Overview

 The DPI has launched a new interactive map showing how federal funding impacts each school district statewide.

 Federal funding is crucial to supporting the education and well-being of every student in Wisconsin.
-These resources help provide essential services for students with disabilities, economically disadvantaged families, youth mental health programs, and English language learners.
+These resources help provide essential services for students with disabilities, economically disadvantaged families, youth mental health programs, and English learners.
 They also support vital initiatives such as access to school meals, career and technical education, academic enrichment, and much more.

 Use this map to explore how federal funding directly benefits your district and helps strengthen educational opportunities for all Wisconsin students.